bw7432/page_builder/README.md

 Behavior:

 - If the host app does not define `current_user`, the engine treats requests as admin-capable.
-- If `current_user` exists, the engine checks `is_admin?` first, then `admin?`.
+- If `current_user` exists, the engine checks `is_admin`, then `is_admin?`, then `admin?`.
-- Create, update, and delete actions for pages and sections require admin access.
+- CRUD actions for pages, sections, and rows require admin access.
 - Page rendering is public only for active pages.

+Configured authorization lambdas may accept either zero arguments or the current controller instance as one argument.

 This means the engine can work in two modes: